 Apples and Art Studio Tour, 2017

-On September 23 and 24, 2017 Margaret will be participating in the Apples and Art Studio Tour where local artists who are based in and around the Cornwall area open their studios to the public to share with them a display of their creative and artistic work.
+In the past few years Margaret has participated in the annual Apples and Art Studio Tour held each Fall.
+On the Tour local artists around the Cornwall area open up their studios to the public to share with all those who visit a display of their creative and artistic work.

-My goal is to create unique and beautiful pottery which people can enjoy using every day or can acquire to decorate their living spaces.
+My goal is to create unique and beautiful pottery which people can enjoy using every day or use to decorate their living spaces.

 I adore elegant pottery with graceful forms and free-flowing painted designs, and I admire the pottery decoration skills of the majolica artists.
-I love working with color, and strive always to make "happy pots".
+I love working with color, and enjoy making "happy pots".

 I find making original pots to be a never-ending challenge.
-I search various cultures for inspiration, and this can be seen in the large variety of styles shown in my work.
+I search various cultures and styles for inspiration, and this is seen in the large variety of styles shown in my work.

-I am always working to improve my pottery and decoration skills and each small step forward is very satisfying.
+I am always working to improve my pottery and decoration skills and each small step forward is very personally fulfilling.

 My earliest experience in creating pottery was in South Australia where I was born and raised.
 As a young person, I took an evening course in pottery at the Mount Gambier Adult Education Center and from this experience I learned that I really enjoyed working with clay.
 I resolved that one day I would master the art of pottery.

-My serious pottery studies began eighteen years ago, and since that time I have continued to refine my skills, both in creating the forms and in painting the designs.
+My serious pottery studies began eighteen years ago, and since that time I have continued to refine my pottery skills, both in working with the clay, and in painting designs on the pots.
 I have taken courses as an independent student in art schools and community centers, and attended workshops given by recognized artists.

-I am a member of the Claycrafters Pottery Guild in Pointe-Claire, Quebec, and my present studies include a course in advanced claywork at the Town of Mount Royal Pottery Studio.
+I am a member of the Claycrafters Pottery Guild in Pointe-Claire, Quebec, and I belong to a group studying advanced claywork at the Town of Mount Royal Pottery Studio in Montreal.

 My technical expertise has been broadened by exploring many aspects of pottery - clays, glazes, colorants, raku, hand-building, wheel throwing, pottery decoration, and gas, wood, and electric kiln firings.

-In 2006, 2014, 2015 and 2016 I participated in the Apples and Art Studio Tour in the Cornwall, Ontario area, and in 2013 my work was exhibited at Stewart Hall's 50th Anniversary celebrations in Pointe-Claire.
+In the last few years I have participated in the Ontario Apples and Art Studio Tour, and in 2013 my work was exhibited at Stewart Hall's 50th Anniversary celebrations in Pointe-Claire.

-My pottery studio is next to my home in South Lancaster, Ontario.
+My pottery studio is at my home in South Lancaster, Ontario.

 Techniques of creation

-Most of my pots are thrown on a pottery wheel using white stoneware clays.
+Most of the pots are thrown on a pottery wheel using white stoneware clays.
 When the pieces have dried to the leather-hard stage, the trimming and finishing work is done.
-While the pots are still damp, the designs are painted by hand using stains and underglaze colors.
+While the clay is still damp, the designs are painted on by hand using stains and underglaze colors.

-Once the clay has dried completely the pots are fired for the first time in a bisque kiln.
-This low-temperature firing produces a hardened but porous material which can absorb glaze.
+Once a pot has dried completely it is fired for the first time in a bisque kiln.
+This low-temperature firing produces a hardened but porous pot which can absorb glaze.
 The bisqued pots are sprayed with a transparent glaze and then they are fired a second time.
-This higher temperature firing melts the glaze, makes the painted designs permanent within the glaze, and vitrifies the clay body into a strong and non-porous material.
+This higher temperature firing melts the glaze, makes the painted designs permanent within the glaze, and vitrifies the clay body into a strong and non-porous stoneware.

-Decorating the pots is a very time-consuming process and that is what makes my work so distinctive compared to the work of most other local potters.
+Painting unique designs by hand on the pots is a very time-consuming process but that is what makes her work so distinctive.

-I create functional pottery suitable for everyday use: - salad bowls, fruit bowls, large platters and mugs.
+Functional pottery which is suitable for everyday use: - salad bowls, fruit bowls, large platters and mugs.

-Here are some photos of my studio.
+Here are some photos of the pottery studio.
 It consists of a gallery and showroom, a clay and pottery decoration workshop, and a kiln and glaze room.